-There are areas in Zone 2, such as the western end of the Upper Peninsula, which are or will be in need of transmission reinforcements where smaller generation projects could be beneficial in terms of deferring transmission expenditures.
+There are areas in Zone 2, which are or will need transmission reinforcements where smaller generation projects could be beneficial in terms of deferring transmission expenditures.
 The allowable capacity of such generation would depend on the location.
 However, other potential impacts (stability, fault duties) would need to be evaluated on a location-by-location basis.
 Please see the Generator Siting tab, under selected planning initiatives for more information.

 The following table lists Zone 2 generator studies completed in the last five years.

 Zone 2 completed generation studies: